When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 - Thunderbolt Adapter

-Connectivity and performance may improve if settings related to reduced power states are disabled.
-This includes:
+Connectivity and stability can be improved when BIOS settings related to reduced power states are disabled:

 - ASPM (Active State Power Management)

-Some systems may benefit from significantly improved audio playback when CPU throttling settings are disabled in BIOS.
-Settings include:
+Older generation systems may benefit from significantly improved WDM audio playback via Thunderbolt when certain CPU settings are disabled in BIOS.

 - Intel TurboBoost